Punic people: mtDNA

 In 1994, a Punic burial crypt was discovered on Byrsa Hill, near the entry to the National Museum of Carthage in Tunisia.
 Inside this crypt were the remains of a young man along with a range of burial goods, all dating to the late 6th century BCE.
 An osteological analysis of the young man from Byrsa, or Ariche, as he has become known, determined that he was approximately 1.7 m tall and aged between 19 and 24 years, and a craniometric analysis indicated likely Mediterranean/European ancestry as opposed to African or Asian.
 In 2016, it was revealed that the individual belonged to the rare U5b2c1 (found in Spain), which is the earliest evidence of this European lineage in North Africa.

-Mitochondrial analysis of 10 Punic samples from the necropolis of Tharros in Sardinia (5th – 3rd century BC) shows affinities with North African and Iberian populations.
+Sarno et al. (2021) analysed ancient Punic individuals from the necropolis of Tharros in Sardinia (5th – 3rd century BC).
+The study demonstrates that Punic-related individuals from Tharros fall in an intermediate position between modern Southern European Iberians and North African populations, while present-day Sardinians form a clade with pre-Phoenician Sardinian populations dated between the Neolithic and the Nuragic periods.
+The results shows that female mobility from Iberia and North Africa to Sardinia was associated with Punic communities.

-A 2022 analysis of maternal haplogroups from ancient samples from Punic sites of Motya and Lilibeo in Sicily, indicates that the Sicilian Phoenicians shared genetic similarities with Bronze Age samples from the Iberian Peninsula, Sardinia and Italy, and are not particularly close to other Phoenicians from Sardinia and the Iberian islands.
+A 2022 analysis of maternal haplogroups from ancient samples from Punic sites of Motya and Lilibeo in Sicily, indicates that the Sicilian Phoenicians shared genetic similarities with Bronze Age samples from the Iberian Peninsula, Sardinia and Italy, and were not particularly close to other Phoenicians from Sardinia and the Iberian islands.
 The Phoenicians in Motya shared lesser genetic similarities with samples from Bronze Age Levant.

 Y-DNA

 A recent genetic study has linked haplogroups E-M81, E-FGC18960 and E-V65 to the diffusion of the Phoenician language in the Western Mediterranean.
 According to Penninx (2019):

-"When the Phoenicians migrated over the Mediterranean to the west and established their the city of Carthage, they had people with Y-DNA E-M81, and some people with E-FGC18960 and E-V65.
-Philip K. Hitti (professor in Semitic languages) explained that they named themselves Mauri ("presumably of Phoenician origin, meaning 'western'") in his book "History of the Arabs".
+"When the Phoenicians migrated over the Mediterranean to the west and established their the city of Carthage, they had people with Y-DNA E-M81, and some people with E-FGC18960 and E-V65.".